kubeshop/testkube/docs/installing.md

 ```sh
 brew install testkube
 ```
 Or directly from our tap.
-The Homebrew mantainers take a few days/or week to approve each one of our releases so you can use our tap to make sure you always have the most recent release.
+The Homebrew mantainers take a few days or a week to approve each one of our releases so you can use our tap to make sure you always have the most recent release.
 ```sh
 brew tap kubeshop/homebrew-testkube
 brew install kubeshop/testkube/testkube